Travel Soccer – FAQs

 Those wishing to play on a Travel team are selected based on an assessment of their ability to compete at the Travel level relative to other players.
 Each team’s coaches in conjunction with an independent evaluator(s) evaluate each player using several criteria including technical skills, athletic ability, and character (meaning, in this context, a player’s demonstrated enthusiasm, effort, positive competitive spirit, and positive interaction with other players and coaches).
 Players will be rated on these criteria through a variety of drills and small-sided scrimmages during the tryout.

 The presence of the independent evaluator is intended to ensure that the tryout process for all teams is fair, objective and unbiased.
-Please address complaints regarding the fairness or objectivity of any team tryouts to the Travel soccer commissioner, Rick Moseley, or Club President Dennis Primavera.
+Please address complaints regarding the fairness or objectivity of any team tryouts to the Travel soccer commissioner, Brendan May, or Club President Dennis Primavera.

 Teams will hold one, two or even three tryout sessions as necessary and appropriate to assess all the players and to determine the team roster.
 All players are expected to attend each tryout for a team.